clarmond/rails_react_demo/README.md

 # Rails React Demo

 ## Introduction
-This application serves no real purpose other than to be a learning project for [Ruby on Rails](https://rubyonrails.org/) and [React](https://react.dev/).
+This application serves no real purpose other than to be a demonstration of [Ruby on Rails](https://rubyonrails.org/) and [React](https://react.dev/).

 What this app does: